ikonomov/DiabloX/README.md

       * Damage reduction from Mana Shield has been removed.
       * Apocalypse only works on monsters within the line of sight.
       * Spell information inside the spell book has been modified with more accurate values.
+      * The 1/2 spell damage modifier in player versus player has been removed.
       * The mana cost:
          * Town Portal initial: 53 [35], minimum: 36 [18]
          * Phasing initial: 16 [12], minimum: 8 [4]